lley154/littercoin/README.md

 ##### Adding Ada
 Any user with a Nami wallet can go the web application and add Ada to the smart contract.
 Please make sure there is only Ada in the wallet and avoid including other native tokens at for this testing phase.
 ##### Minting Littercoin
 Only the owner using the owner's wallet can mint littercoins.
-This must match the PKH that was dervived in the steps above.
+This must match the PKH that was derived in the steps above.
 On the web application, the owner enters the address of the user who will receive the littercoin and the amount of littercoin to mint.
 ##### Minting Merchant Token
 Only the owner using the owner's wallet can mint a merchant token.
-This must match the PKH that was dervived in the steps above.
+This must match the PKH that was derived in the steps above.
 On the web application, the owner enters the address of the merchant who will receive the merchant token.
 ##### Burning Littercoin
 Only a wallet with a merchant token is able to burn littercoin and receive Ada.
 The Merchant enters the total amount of littercoin they have in their wallet that they will burn.
 The Smart Contract will then "burn" the littercoin and send them the amount of Ada corresponding to the current Ada:Littercoin price ratio.

 ## Why Helios
 Helios is a fantastic alternative language for writing plutus smart contracts.
 No nix, no cabal and no haskell yet a strongly typed, functional programming language!
-The excellent documentation and well designed language and syntax is very intuiative and easy to learn.
+The excellent documentation and well designed language and syntax is very intuitive and easy to learn.
 Find out more info here: [https://github.com/Hyperion-BT/Helios](https://github.com/Hyperion-BT/Helios)
 #### Baseline Comparison
 Since I initially wrote the littercoin smart contract using Haskell Plutus Tx, I was able to compare a baseline, so here are the results.